zimme/docker-transmission-daemon/README.md

 # zimme/transmission-daemon

-Minimal Docker image for `transmission-daemon` based on alpine.
+Minimal `transmission-daemon` image based on alpine.

 This Docker image will run `transmission-daemon` with `--config-dir /config` by default.